brandur/org/drafts/elegant-apis.md

 }
 ```

-It may be necessary to read some documentation to understand all the specific keywords in use here, but in essence what we're declaring here is that everything under `definitions` in our hyper-schema is an API resource (`resource` above), and that those resources may have links (`link` above).
+It may be necessary to read some documentation to understand all the specific keywords in use here, but in essence what we're declaring here is that everything under `definitions` in our hyper-schema is an API resource (see `resource` under `definitions`), and that those resources may have links (`link` under `definitions`).
 Those links should have the properties `href`, `method`, `rel`, and `targetSchema`.

 Checking the validity of our schema above with `validate-schema` from the [json_schema](https://github.com/brandur/json_schema), we get this: